kephas-software/kephas/src/Kephas.Scripting/README.md

 ## The scripts
 A script implements ```IScript```, basically providing a ```Language``` (string), a ```Name``` (string), and source code (```GetSourceCodeAsync()```, ```GetSourceCode()```).
-By default, the framework supports these script:
+By default, the framework supports these script sources:
 * ```StringScript```: constructed using a string.
 * ```StreamScript```: constructed using a ```Stream```.
 * ```FileScript```: constructed using a file path.
 If not provided, the ```Language```  is considered to be the file extension.